Towards Zero: Film

 In 1995 a film adaptation in production lost its support from Agatha Christie's estate; when Rosalind Hicks, Christie's daughter and controller of her estate, reviewed the script–which included the mention of incest—Hicks ordered changes to the name of the film, and to the names of the characters.
 The film was eventually titled Innocent Lies, and met with limited success.

 In 2007 French filmmakers adapted the novel to Towards Zero, with the title L'Heure Zéro.

 Television

 In 2007 the novel was adapted as part of the third season of the Agatha Christie's Marple television series produced by ITV.
 Geraldine McEwan plays Miss Marple.
 The novel did not include Miss Marple; other characters are changed as well for this adaptation to fit the series approach.
 Superintendent Battle is replaced by Superintendent Mallard played by Alan Davies.

 In 2019 the novel was again adapted as an episode of French television series Les Petits Meurtres d'Agatha Christie.

 In 2024 the BBC commissioned Mammoth Screen and Agatha Christie Limited to reimagine Towards Zero as a limited series.
 The series is co-produced by Britbox International.
+Featuring an ensemble cast including Anjelica Huston, Oliver Jackson-Cohen, Ella Lily Hyland, Mimi Keene, Jackie Clune, Grace Doherty, Jack Farthing, Clarke Peters, Anjana Vasan, and Matthew Rhys, it was broadcast on BBC One in three parts from 2 March 2025.